melthaw/spring-backend-boilerplate/README.md

 The quick development boilerplate based on Spring (Boot) Framework which covers the general case of Java backend application something like Account Module, Security Foundation, Audit System, File Upload/Download, Message Notification, Role Based Access Control etc.

+And we also provide the CRUD sample to show how manage the item list , add new one item , update it or remove it.

 We hope this boilerplate can help the users to focus on their business part with this boilerplate, but first we will explain how it is designed and implemented.

 # Features